The Goddess (1934 film): Reception

 Wu's directorial debut was received well back in 1934.
 Ruan Lingyu's popularity was cited as an influence, as well as the emotional appeal, with the Cultural Revolution affecting the acceptability of film content and styles.
 Interest in the "classic" film era for Chinese cinema returned internationally after Maggie Cheung's portrayal of Ruan Lingyu in the biopic Center Stage (1991), which recreates one of its scenes.

 Cinematic techniques

 Montage

-A rapidly cut, rather kaleidoscope series of images that often condense but sometimes expand time and space.
+The film contains montages (rapidly cut images that often condense but sometimes expand time and space).